So here we are, the third and final part of my tour of Australia’s most diverse and exciting wine state.

 Geelong

-Let’s take Geelong first.
+Let’s take a look at Geelong first.
 A sizeable region but established as a fine wine stalwart really only because of the cosmically stunning wines of Gary Farr, at his humbly named, By Farr estate.
 Then there is Bannockburn Vineyards and Scotchman’s Hill closer to the bay.

 Likewise, the giant area of Gippsland to the south-east is twice the size of mainland Wales, but is famous, at present, for the extraordinary wines of one small winery, and what a winery it is, Bass Philip.
 If Philip Jones was responsible for starting a truly global following for a small Pinot Noir winery in the middle of nowhere, then new owners Famille Fourrier, Burgundy überlords to the rich and famous, can only make the wines even rarer and more eye-wateringly expensive.